mjpost/sacrebleu/README.md

 #### Example: Paired approximate randomization

 Let's now run the paired approximate randomization test for the same systems.
 According to the results, the findings are compatible with the paired bootstrap resampling test.
 However, the p-values here are much more higher (i.e. the test is much more confident that the deltas between the baseline and the FBK/KIT/online-B systems are due to chance).

 ```
 $ sacrebleu -t wmt17 -l en-de -i newstest2017.LIUM-NMT.4900.en-de newstest2017.* \
-        -m bleu chrf --paired ar --quiet
+        -m bleu chrf --paired-ar --quiet
 +--------------------------------------------+---------------+---------------+
 |                                     System |     BLEU      |     chrF2     |
 +============================================+===============+===============+